 H.H.
-Indradyumna Swami appeared in this world on May 20th, 1949 in Palo-Alto (California, USA).
+Indradyumna Swami was born on May 20th, 1949 in Palo-Alto (California, USA).

 Leaving aside his university studies at an early age, Indradyumna Swami devoted himself to the search for spiritual knowledge.
 He finally reached his goal in 1970, when he discovered the International Society for Krishna Consciousness in Detroit, Michigan.
 After several months of associating with devotees, he joined the temple on East Jefferson near the center of the city.